Case Overview

 Legal Principle at Issue

-Whether a cause of action exists under Bivens for First Amendment retaliation claims.
-Whether a cause of action exists under Bivens for claims against federal officers engaged in immigration-related functions for allegedly violating a Plaintiff’s Fourth Amendment rights.
+Whether a cause of action exists under Bivens for First Amendment retaliation claims; and whether a cause of action exists under Bivens for claims against federal officers engaged in immigration-related functions for allegedly violating a plaintiff’s Fourth Amendment rights.

 Action

-In a 9–0 decision issued its decision on June 8, 2022, the Court reversed the Ninth Circuit's ruling on the First Amendment retaliation claim and split 6–3 on the Fourth Amendment claim.
-Justice Clarence Thomas wrote the majority that under Bivens, only Congress may authorize a damage remedy for either asserted First or Fourth Amendment violations for cases against federal agents.
-In the partial dissent, Sotomayor agreed that the alleged First Amendment violations could not go forward under Bivens, but argued that the Fourth Amendment claim should have been considered.
+In a 9–0 decision issued on June 8, 2022, the Court reversed the Ninth Circuit's ruling on the First Amendment retaliation claim and split 6–3 on the Fourth Amendment claim.

 Facts/Syllabus